-Strawberry Smoothie Foaming Salt Scrub Recipe for Glowing Skin
+Strawberry Smoothie Whipped Salt Scrub Recipe for Glowing Skin

 Are you looking for a foaming whipped body scrub for you summer skin care routine?
-Dish up some fun in the kitchen with this amazing strawberry smoothie, foaming salt scrub recipe!
-It’s exfoliating and toning skin care properties will help keep your skin ready to show off all season long!
-Keep reading to learn how to make this easy spring inspired strawberry smoothie foaming salt scrub recipe for glowing skin!
+Dish up some fun in the kitchen with this fun, strawberry smoothie whipped salt scrub recipe!
+This homemade body scrub has amazing exfoliating and toning skin care properties to keep your skin ready to show off all season long!
+Keep reading to learn how to make this easy DIY whipped scrub for glowing skin.

-I created this foaming salt scrub recipe with real strawberry fruit powder for it’s skin soothing properties.
-Strawberry fruit powder is rich in polyphenols and Vitamin C and has toning properties when used in DIY skin care products.
+I created this foaming whipped salt scrub recipe with real strawberry fruit powder for it’s skin soothing properties.
+Strawberry fruit powder, which is rich in polyphenols and Vitamin C, naturally exfoliates and tones skin when used in DIY skin care products.
 Unlike my foaming whipped body scrub recipe, where I used a melt and pour soap base to create a homemade body scrub, this DIY whipped salt scrub calls for a pre-made whipped body scrub base as a primary ingredient in this formulation.

-In addition to the whipped body scrub based used to formulate this product, I chose to use dendritic salt in lieu of regular salt.
-Dendritic salt has a finer grain and larger surface area than other salts which offers greater fragrance retention in cosmetic applications.
+In addition to the whipped body scrub based used to formulate this product, I chose to use dendritic salt in lieu of regular salt for this recipe.
+Dendritic salt has a finer grain and larger surface area than other salts.
+As such, this offers greater fragrance retention in cosmetic applications.
 It also dissolves faster in water.
-So it’s a great choice when making this homemade salt scrub recipe.
+So it’s a great choice when making this homemade salt scrub recipe for glowing skin.

 © Rebecca D. Dillon

-These are the ingredients you need to make this strawberry salt scrub recipe:
+These are the ingredients you need to make this whipped strawberry salt scrub recipe:

-Here is how to make this foaming salt scrub recipe with strawberry powder:
+Here is how to make this foaming whipped salt scrub recipe with strawberry powder for glowing skin:

 1. In a large container, weigh out the foaming bath whip base and the fragrance oil.
 Mix together.
 (I specifically used Crafter’s Choice foaming bath whip for my strawberry smoothie foaming salt scrub recipe.)